tact-lang/jetton/dev-docs/CONTRIBUTING.md

 - Tests that were copied from reference TEP implementation
 - Extended tests that for additional functionality and implementation details
-- End-to-end tests for compatability with API providers
+- End-to-end tests for compatibility with API providers

 We strongly advice against changing or editing the first type, since most-likely any new changes and code improvements shouldn't break them (only in case of the bug in the original jetton implementation)

 You can run unit tests with `yarn build && yarn test`

-To run end-to-end tests localy, you need:
+To run end-to-end tests locally, you need:

 1. Deploy Jetton instance in testnet/mainnet.
 You can use `contract.deploy.ts` script for this
 2. Complete the `.env` file with deployed Jetton data, so verification script could use it to try to index your Jetton in the blockchain